 Long-term use

-Good student credit cards, alongside secured credit cards and cards for people with no credit history, can act as stepping stones to higher-value, more lucrative credit card options.
-Consider choosing a credit card from an issuer that offers credit cards you may want in the future — if you like the airport lounge access benefits of the Capital One Venture X Rewards Credit Card, for example, you might want to consider one of Capital One’s student credit cards today.
+Consider choosing a credit card from an issuer that offers credit cards you may want in the future — if you like the airport lounge access benefits of the Capital One Venture X Rewards Credit Card, for example, you might want to consider one of Capital One’s student credit cards.

-While this doesn’t guarantee you’ll get approved for the card you want anytime soon, you may have the chance to upgrade your card later on, if your account is in good standing and you have a proven history of good credit habits.
+While this doesn’t guarantee you’ll get approved for the card you want anytime soon, you may have the chance to upgrade your card later on — if your account is in good standing and you have a proven history of good credit habits.

 Making the most of your student credit card

-If your student credit card offers rewards, make sure to charge all your purchases in bonus spending categories to the card so you can get the best possible return.
+If your student credit card offers rewards, make sure to charge all your purchases across bonus categories to the card so you can get the best possible return.
 As long as you pay your balance in full by the time your balance is due — in other words, treating your credit card like a debit card — you can make money back in points or cash back without worrying about any extra interest charges.

 Read more: